How to Eat More Vegetables and Fruit During the Holidays

 In addition to helping to increase your fruit intake of the day, strawberries are high in the antioxidant vitamin C, which is great to eat more of during the cold and flu season – because vitamin C helps to fight off viruses!

 All of these recipes are great ways to get you and your guests to eat more servings of vegetables and fruit.
 Most Canadians do not get enough in a day (especially during this indulgent time of year), so you are helping out yourself and your guests out with healthier eating over the holidays!

 The guideline is 7-10 servings of vegetables and fruit.
 With creative, visually appealing and fun dishes like these – your guests and the kids are more likely to reach for more vegetables and fruit!

 Watch the FULL Interview Below!

+Would you serve any of these dishes at your next holiday gathering?
+Comment below and let me know!
 Disclaimer: This post is sponsored by Mucci Farms.
 Sponsored posts helps NutritionArtist give you relevant, interesting and creative content.
 All opinions are my own and are genuine.

 Welcome, I'm Michelle!
 I'm a TV and digital media registered dietitian and Asian cuisine content creator based out of Hamilton, ON Canada!